DoView Boards

 For developers wanting to push the DoView Board concept further

-As noted above, the use of DoView Boards as a GUI for interacting with AI systems is a recent development.
-However, the concept is not new; it has a fully established theoretical foundation in outcomes theory.
-The approach comes out of strategy psychology.
+As noted above, the use of DoView Boards as an intent GUI for interacting with AI systems is a recent development.
+We can see them as a tool for intent engineering as working with AI moves up the stack from prompt engineering to context engineering, and now to intent engineering.
+(See Nate Jones on intent engineering).
+However, the DoView Board concept is not new, it has a fully established theoretical foundation in outcomes theory.
+The DoView Board approach comes out of strategy psychology.
 It conceptualilzes any action in the world as always being undertaken by an outcomes system.
 Such systems can be human, human/AI or A| systems.
-Outcomes systems specify outcomes, prioritize them, align actions to them, delegate actions, measure their success and improve.
-This is in addition to dealing with issues such as agents accountability and management.
+Outcomes systems specify outcomes, prioritize them, align actions to them, delegate actions, measure their success and use feedback to improve execution.

 DoView diagrams have been used in thousands of instances to build human organizational ‘This-Then’ models.
 And the now legacy DoView app for drawing DoView diagrams won Gartner Cool Vendor recognition.